Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Proof of Quantum Lower Bounds with Access to Stochastic Gradients

-\end{theorem} \begin{remark} Compared to the classical result~\cite{arjevani2022lower}, the dimension of the hard instance is improved from $\Theta(\epsilon^{-6})$ to $\Theta(\epsilon^{-4})$, which is due to a sharper analysis and may be of independent interest. \end{remark} \begin{proof} Note that one quantum query to the stochastic gradient of $\hatf$ can be implemented by one quantum query to the stochastic gradient of $\tildef$ with the same rotation $U$, if we directly scale the stochastic gradient function of $\tildef$ to $\hatf$, which will not increase the variance of the stochastic gradient function.
+\begin{proof}[Proof of \thm{stochastic-formal}] Note that one quantum query to the stochastic gradient of $\hatf$ can be implemented by one quantum query to the stochastic gradient of $\tildef$ with the same rotation $U$, if we directly scale the stochastic gradient function of $\tildef$ to $\hatf$, which will not increase the variance of the stochastic gradient function.
 Combined with \lem{stochastic-tilde-hat-correspondence}, we can note that the problem of finding $\epsilon$-stationary points of $\tildef$ with unknown $U$ can be reduced to the problem of finding $\epsilon$-stationary points of $\hatf$ with no additional overhead in terms of query complexity.
 Then by \prop{stochastic-bounded}, we can conclude that

 and the dimension dependence is the same as \prop{stochastic-bounded}. \end{proof}